material-motion/tools/README.md

 Welcome to the Material Motion's team documentation.
 This is the central place to learn about how we operate as a team and as a community.

+Want to know where we're going?
 The [Starmap](https://material-motion.gitbooks.io/material-motion-starmap/content/) describes our long-term, multi-year goals.
 We plan our weekly milestones and roadmap on Discord.
 [Join our channel](https://discord.gg/AJbyYDf).

+Want to contribute?
+Check out our

 New to the team?
 Check out our [Essentials](essentials.md).